 - For the frosting: put the butter, cream cheese, maple syrup and banana into a blender and blitz until smooth.
 Taste and add lemon juice, if desired.
 Blitz again to combine.

-- Using a knife or icing spatula, spread or swirl the frosting over the slightly warm rolls and serve.
+- Drizzle the frosting over the slightly warm rolls and serve.

 Notes